 There will be an exhibition profiling this year’s Alvar Aalto Medallist in the Studio at the Museum of Finnish Architecture, June 9–August 16, 2020.

 The prestigious Medal was founded in 1967 by the Finnish Association of Architects SAFA, the Museum of Finnish Architecture, and the Finnish Architectural Society.
 The Medal Committee also includes representatives of the Alvar Aalto Foundation and the City of Helsinki.
 The Medal is awarded every three years.
-More information about the Alvar Aalto Medal and the previous winners available through this link.
+More information about the Alvar Aalto Medal and the previous winners available on Alvar Aalto Foundation’s website through this link.

 Gunnar Heipp (b.
 1970) graduated from the Universities of Karlsruhe and Trondheim, majoring in civil engineering, and also transport and urban planning.
 His posts include Director of the Department of Strategic Planning, with responsibility for all strategic and planning matters at Munich’s public transport company (MVG), and, for instance, for the company’s infrastructure, e-mobility and urban-planning projects.
 Heipp is currently Professor for Transportation Planning at the Hochschule für Technik Rapperswil (HSR) in Switzerland.